-Acute phase: The phase of schizophrenia when a person experiences an increase in distressing symptoms.78
+Acute phase: The phase of schizophrenia when a person experiences an increase in distressing symptoms.

-Maintenance phase: The phase of treatment when antipsychotic drug regimens are applied to limit the frequency and severity of relapses, maximize the effects of treatment on symptoms, and enhance adherence to recommended medication.79
+Maintenance phase: The phase of treatment when antipsychotic drug regimens are administered to limit the frequency and severity of relapses and maximize the effects of treatment on symptoms.

-Treatment resistant schizophrenia: Nonresponse to at least two sequential antipsychotic trials of sufficient dose, duration, and adherence.80
+Treatment resistant schizophrenia: Nonresponse to at least two sequential antipsychotic trials of sufficient dose, duration, and adherence.78